jimburton/haskell-webservice/README.md

 This project contains a web service written in Haskell using Happstack and SQLite.
-The web service provides an interface to (fictitious, randomly generated) weather readings taken at North Pole during 2017.
+The web service provides an interface to (fictitious, randomly generated) weather readings taken at the North Pole during 2017.
 It has one endpoint, `weather/date/`,
 the response to which will depend on the request type.

 If the webservice is running on `localhost` on port 8000 and receives a `GET` or